The best PDF readers for Windows can enable sharing files with any operating system and can allow you edit, annotate or even sign documents.

 This software also sports a whole suite of useful editing tools.
 You can change the layout of a document, rearrange paragraphs, columns and pages, or make your documents look more professional by including stamps, watermarks, headers, footers and so forth.
 You can also merge PDFs and split PDFs into new files.

-In terms of price, the Standard edition will cost you $14.99 monthly, $99 annually, or a one-time payment of just under $165.
 Should you be mulling a purchase, the good news is that there’s a free trial so you can test out the software first.

 Another notable PDF management software platform for individuals and enterprises is Power PDF, an easy-to-use piece of software that lets you create, edit, annotate and share documents quickly.
 It’s used by a number of large organizations and governments.